RogerBaklund/LayoutProcessor/README.md

 - `layout` - Execute the parameter as a layout

 You can add custom transformations using the `add_transform($name,$callback)` method.
-Transformation names must start with a letter or an underscore and can contain letters, digits and underscore.
+Transformation names must start with a letter or an underscore and can contain letters, digits, underscores and dashes.

 **Separators:**